gbaeke/aks-deep-dive/exercises/08-canary-release/manifests-smi/README.md

 - Use `kubectl exec -it -c debug debug -- sh` to get a shell to the debug container in the debug pod
 - Run `while true; do curl http://superapi-svc; done`: you will see mostly `Hello from v1` responses

-⚠️ Important: for the split to work, traffic needs to originate from a `meshed` pod; in other words, the pod needs to have the linkerd proxy injected.
+⚠️ Important: for the split to work, traffic needs to originate from a `meshed` pod; in other words, the pod needs to have the linkerd proxy injected

 If you run `linkerd viz dashboard` and find the Traffic Split in the `rollout-smi` namespace, you should see the split with the RPS (requests per second) of the canary at roughly 10% of the RPS of the stable service.